Here's when your Samsung phone will get Android 12 (One UI 4)

 Full list of Samsung Galaxy phones eligible for the One UI 4 (Android 12) update

-With Samsung promising three Android updates to its flagships starting with the Galaxy S10 series, there are a lot of devices scheduled to switch over to One UI 4.
+With Samsung promising three Android updates to its flagships starting with the Galaxy S10 series, there are a lot of devices scheduled to get One UI 4.
 Samsung makes the best Android phones, and while the Galaxy S21 series has a lot to offer, a bulk of Samsung's sales come from the mid-range Galaxy A series.

 Samsung offers the same three Android update guarantee to Galaxy A phones as well, and that means older mid-range phones will receive the Android 12-based One UI 4 update.
-While Samsung hasn't shared the update timeline for One UI 4 just yet, these are all the Galaxy phones that are eligible for One UI 4:
+These are all the Galaxy phones that are slated to make the switch to One UI 4:

 Galaxy S series phones getting One UI 4